zooba/pymanager/pep-draft.md

 should actually be installed.
 The process of copying files, updating the registry, and generating shortcuts is handled entirely by Windows Installer.

+As well as the intended uses, it is understood that many users will (attempt to) use the traditional installer for other scenarios, such as unregistered installs and automated CI system installs.
+While better alternatives are available, they are not as obvious, and the hope is that a future design would make these scenarios easier.

 Windows Store
 -------------